nikejusdoit/Xossip-bulk-image-downloader/README.md

 1. First page gets downloaded again for each non existant page specified.
 2. Original file naming not robust.
 If the Url has some php at end of jpg the file extension will be affected.
 3. Command line status update not robust.
 Needs Debugging.
+4. If server is not active error not handled.